1963 Dallas mayoral election

 The 1963 Dallas mayoral election was held on Tuesday April 2, 1963, with incumbent Earle Cabell being re-elected with 66.6 percent of the vote.
 During this term of Cabell's mayoralty, President John F. Kennedy would be assassinated in Dallas on November 22, 1963.
+Cabell resigned as mayor on February 3, 1964, in order to run for Congress.
+He would go on to win the election and unseat Republican incumbent Bruce Alger.